Pooriajy/smart-home/docs/RERUIREMENTS.md

   - Usability: Design an intuitive and user-friendly Telegram bot interface for easy lamp control and scheduling setup.
   - Compatibility: Ensure compatibility with various devices and operating systems for seamless access and control of lamps.
   - Maintainability: Maintain a well-structured and documented codebase and infrastructure for future enhancements and maintenance.
+### Feel free to adapt these requirements to suit your project's specific needs and add any additional non-functional requirements that are relevant to your project.